gdslab/asa_2022_workshop_nasa_for_ag/README.md

           OpenET <https://openetdata.org/> OpenET provides global data at different scales.
      * What national, publicly-available DEM has the highest resolution?
           OpenDEM, https://www.opendem.info, 30m resolution
      * It looked like on the map in the POWER presentation that there’s either no use or no data coming from western US.
 What is the reason for that?
+The map shows the hits asking for data via the POWER API access.